grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-grafana-managed-rule.md

    - For each expression, select either **Classic condition** to create a single alert rule, or choose from **Math**, **Reduce**, **Resample** options to generate separate alert for each series.
 For details on these options, see [Single and multi dimensional rule](#single-and-multi-dimensional-rule).
    - Click **Run queries** to verify that the query is successful.
 1. In Step 3, add conditions.
-   - From the **Condition** drop down, select the query or expression to trigger the alert rule.
+   - From the **Condition** drop-down, select the query or expression to trigger the alert rule.
    - For **Evaluate every**, specify the frequency of evaluation.
 Must be a multiple of 10 seconds.
 For examples, `1m`, `30s`.
    - For **Evaluate for**, specify the duration for which the condition must be true before an alert fires.
      > **Note:** Once a condition is breached, the alert goes into the Pending state.
 If the condition remains breached for the duration specified, the alert transitions to the Firing state, else it reverts back to the Normal state.